braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/email/templates/link_aliasing.md

 article_title: Link Aliasing
 alias: /link_aliasing/
 page_order: 3
-description: "This article describes how link aliasing works and what your links will look like."
+description: "This article describes how link aliasing works and provides examples for what your links will look like."
 channel:
   - email